Webster's Unabridged Dictionary - Letter P - Page 29

 Pearlaceous (a.)
 Resembling pearl or mother-of-pearl; pearly in quality or appearance.

 Pearlash (n.)
+(Chem.)
 A white amorphous or granular substance which consists principally of potassium carbonate, and has a strong alkaline reaction.
 It is obtained by lixiviating wood ashes, and evaporating the lye, and has been an important source of potassium compounds.
 It is used in making soap, glass, etc.

 Pearl Harbor (n.) 珍珠港(英語:Pearl Harbor)是一個位於美國哈瓦伊歐胡島上的海港,位於該州首府檀香山西方。其命名的由來,是該地曾經盛產珍珠而得名。珍珠港港區與鄰近島嶼上大部分的設施都屬於美國海軍所有,作為深水軍港使用,也是美國海軍太平洋艦隊的總部所在地。1941年12月7日珍珠港曾遭日軍突襲轟炸造成重大傷亡,史稱「珍珠港事件」。此事件直接導致美國對日宣戰,正式加入第二次世界大戰中太平洋戰場部分的戰事。